lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-3/readme.md

 	<img src="_resources/fdcc269acbf4867861642808b88b7f78.png" width="75%"/>

-4. Reza then finally committed the change:
+4. By using the `git commit` command, they finally proceeded to commit the changes.

 	<img src="_resources/Screenshot%202023-09-03%20at%2015.21.20.png" width="75%"/>